ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 - It has a solution hypothesis: if you've successfully identified the problem, it is a guess of what you think the solution to the problem is.

 ## Product/Service
-- A way to solve a need or problme
+- A way to built to solve a need or problem provided to the end user or customer.
+-
+-
+-
+-
+-

+## Choices in Scaracity

+- How to build products with limited resources

+Systems to
+- Generate Ideas
+- Obtain Feedback
+- Validate Idea
+- Communicate the Idea
+- Validate the Idea
+- Build the Idea
+- Close a paying customer

 This will be a success if
 - A and B and C and D and E and F are true